cloudhubs/rad/README.md

 # Rest API Discovery

-This project discovers the rest-endpoints and rest-clients from the bytecode a microservice.
-Given a set of compiled microservice artifacts, it also generate a rest flow graph among those endpoints and clients.
+This project discovers the rest-endpoints and rest-clients from the bytecode of a microservice.
+Given a set of compiled microservice artifacts, it can also generate a rest flow graph among those endpoints and clients.

 To get started clone the Github [repository](https://github.com/cloudhubs/rad).